-New guide lines for Online Pharmacies require us to diagnose a condition before offering prescription medicines to a patient.
-Here at NationWide Pharmacies our doctors have been working hard to develop an online diagnostic service.
-This new service will provide our patients with an accurate diagnosis of their condition.
-Following the diagnosis our doctor will be able to issue a free private prescription as usual.
+Online Pharmacy guidelines require us to diagnose a condition before offering prescription medicines to a patient.
+Here at NationWide Pharmacies, our doctors have been working hard to develop an online diagnostic service.

-Once your online diagnosis is complete you will be able to purchase your prescription treatment as usual.
-Three months from the date of your diagnosis our doctor will send you a medical review form to monitor your progress on the treatment and renew your free private prescription if necessary.
+Once your online diagnosis is submitted you will be able to purchase your prescription treatment and place as usual.
+Three months from the date of your diagnosis you'll be prompted to complete a medical review form to monitor your progress on the treatment and renew your free private prescription if necessary.

 The oral contraceptive pill is the most common type of contraception used in the UK and is used by over 100 million women worldwide.

 Commonly known as the 'Pill' it has been proven almost 100% effective as a form of birth control.
 The pill is available as either a combined pill, containing progesterone and oestrogen hormones or as a 'mini pill' which only uses the progesterone hormone.